Artist Statement

 Bio

-I've been creating things for as long as I can remember.
-Fueled by a passion for learning and an insatiable curiosity, I've earned professional bachelor's and master's degrees, a PhD, and two graduate certificates in multiple creative fields.
+I’ve been creating for as long as I can remember—driven by an insatiable curiosity and a love of learning.
+My academic path reflects that spirit, spanning professional bachelor’s and master’s degrees, a PhD, and multiple graduate certificates across creative disciplines.

-I am currently on the board of Vital Impacts, a nonprofit using the power of photography to fund and support organizations dedicated to making the world better through conservation efforts.
+I currently serve on the board of Vital Impacts, a nonprofit using the power of photography to fund and support organizations dedicated to environmental conservation and storytelling.